Facebook Pinterest

 Wound these strings around each machine head.
 The top three and fastest strings of any acoustic guitar need to turn in an anti-clockwise direction, and the bottom three and thinner strings will fix in a clockwise direction.

-Tune-up and Discard Excess String
+8) Tune-up and Discard Excess String

 At this stage, when you install all six strings, start to tune them properly with a guitar tuner.
 While turning up your tuners to give a pitch to each string, place your thumb over the string pins so that they will not slip before full tension is reached.
 When this procedure is complete with accuracy, trim the extra string at each machine head with a quality cutter.

-5 Steps: How to Restring An Acoustic Guitar Without Bridge Pins?
+How to Restring An Acoustic Guitar Without Bridge Pins?
+(5 Steps)

 If you don’t have bridge pins, don’t worry; you can change strings without them.
 The following steps will help you with how to replace strings on an acoustic guitar without bridge pins.

-Step 1: Purchase the Strings
+1) Purchase the Strings

 Several string choices are available to pick, like classical nylon guitars and steel strings.
 It is up to you to pick from these different string types that will suit your acoustic guitar and also depend on your playing style.
 There are many options for you to buy, such as titanium strings, composite strings, rectified nylon strings, and many more.

-Step 2: Discard Old Strings
+2) Discard Old Strings

 Removing all strings is not essential if there is only one that creates a problem.
 You can change one string at a time.
 But it is good to change them for better consistent wear and tone.
 If you face any exceptions like the broken string soon after changing them, you can replace it only with a new one.

-Step 3: Attach String to Bridge
+3) Attach String to Bridge

 I think the only tricky part of attaching strings to your is tying them with a bridge, for the following steps will be helpful for you.

-• Through the hole in the bridge, feed the upper end of the string so you can put the correct string in the appropriate place
+- Through the hole in the bridge, feed the upper end of the string so you can put the correct string in the appropriate place

-• Pull all the string but leave behind almost 3 inches so that you have something to work on while tying them
+- Pull all the string but leave behind almost 3 inches so that you have something to work on while tying them

-Step 4: Attach the String to the Headstock End
+4) Attach the String to the Headstock End

 Once you attach the string to the bridge, you can string it to the tuning peg.
 Tighten the one string and then repeat the same process for another one.

-Step 5: Tune Strings to the Proper Notes
+5) Tune Strings to the Proper Notes

 You must tune the string to proper tension when you complete the guitar restringing.
 Change it according to your taste and how you like music.